 These 5 Mosquito-Repelling Plants Are Easy To Grow In Any Garden

 A wonderful addition to your backyard and your cooking (homemade pesto, anyone?), basil has long been used as an insect repellent.

 This annual has gorgeous flowers, attracts hummingbirds and butterflies, and also repels mosquitoes.
 Perfect for a pop of color, it needs full sun, regular water, and fertilizer.

 Lavender's fragrance is smooth and relaxing to humans, but off-putting to mosquitoes!
 Lavender plants make for a great addition to any backyard, but they require some maintenance.

-Even watering and good sunlight are best, according to Hachadourian, and it can handle a little drying out between waterings.
-He recommends adding it as a foliage accent in mixed flower containers for some added texture.
+Even watering and good sunlight are best for Cymbopogons, according to Hachadourian, and they can handle a little drying out between waterings.
+He recommends using the aromatic grass as a foliage accent in mixed flower containers for some added texture.

 "Any of the plants that possess the natural oils will only really be effective in small areas, and one plant will not drive hungry mosquitoes away from you and your yard completely," Hachadourian notes.

 With a few easy additions to your garden, you can freshen up the aesthetic and limit mosquitoes at the same time.
 However, even if you have all of these backyard beauties, applying bug spray is still recommended during the height of summer.

 Want to learn how feng shui can help you create a high-vibe home and set powerful intentions to manifest your dreams?
 This is feng shui the modern way - no superstitions, all good vibes.
 Click here to register for a free session with Dana that will give you 3 tips to transform your home today!